 Send you a link to a website and ask you to provide sensitive information (like a password or your PIN)

-Check your emails and in-app chat to see if we've messaged you about calling.
+Check your in-app chat to see if we've messaged you about calling

-If you're ever unsure, you can get in touch with us either by calling the number on the back of your debit card or by messaging through in-app help chat.
+Get in touch with us by calling the number on the back of your debit card or by messaging us through in-app chat.